oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Too often, simple applications are made needlessly complex by using OAuth to replace the concept of session management.
 A typical example is the modern incarnation of a server-side MVC application, which now consists of a browser-based frontend backed by a server-side API.

-In such an application, the use of OpenID connect to offload user authentication to a dedicated provider can significantly simply the application's architecture and development.
+In such an application, the use of OpenID connect to offload user authentication to a dedicated provider can significantly simplify the application's architecture and development.
 However, the use of OAuth for governing access between the frontend and the backend is often not needed.
 Instead of using access tokens, the application can rely on traditional cookie-based session management to keep track of the user's authentication status.
 The security guidelines to protect the session cookie are discussed in section {{pattern-bff-cookie-security}}.

 While the advice to not use OAuth seems out-of-place in this document, it is important to note that OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a single common-domain deployment.
 That said, there are still some advantages in using OAuth even in a common-domain architecture: